ydahal1/ydahal1/ReadMe.md

-Why are mummys scared of vacation?
-They're afraid to unwind.
+What do you call a pig that knows karate?
+A pork chop!

 [
-Sun May 17 00:59:37 UTC 2026
+Mon May 18 01:00:27 UTC 2026
  ]